'Brazen' drone footage of Raptors championship party 'a slap in the face,' pilot instructor says | CBC News

 Flying drones over crowds can be unsafe and is often illegal, expert says

-A drone pilot instructor says recent "brazen" drone videos posted online of the Raptors' NBA Championship celebrations are a "slap in the face," not only to professional operators but also to Transport Canada, which recently released new rules governing unmanned flight operations.
+A drone pilot instructor says recent "brazen" drone videos posted online of the parade and rally celebrating the Toronto Raptors' NBA championship are a "slap in the face," to professional operators and Transport Canada, which recently released new rules governing unmanned flight operations.

-"People still drink and drive, which is unfortunate, and people are still going to do illegal flights here and there, but I believe that this was pretty brazen," said Darren Clarke, the chief pilot at Clarion Drone Academy, based in Kitchener, Ont.
+"People still drink and drive, which is unfortunate, and people are still going to do illegal flights here and there, but I believe that this was pretty brazen," Darren Clarke, chief pilot at Clarion Drone Academy, based in Kitchener, Ont., said about the June 18 downtown parade and subsequent rally at city hall.

-"I think this was not only a slap in the face to the professional Canadian operators but certainly our aviation agency, Transport Canada," he added.
+"I think this was not only a slap in the face to the professional Canadian operators, but certainly our aviation agency, Transport Canada," Clarke said.

 "It was quite brazen, so that kind of fuelled the fire a little bit for us."

-Clarke was referring to several videos of the partying shot from the sky following the Raptors NBA Finals win, which were posted to the Instagram account @guutoby.
+Several videos of the partying were shot from the sky following the Raptors' NBA Finals win, and posted to the Instagram account @guutoby.

 Transport Canada response 'not up to snuff,' pilot says